248.AI

 248.AI is a San Francisco-based startup that builds production AI applications for enterprise customers, with deep integration into Salesforce.
 Their approach centers on composability — reusable AI agent building blocks that can be combined to solve complex business problems, rather than rigid point solutions.

-My role for this project was to develop the full brand expression around their existing dot-based logo: concept, visual language, color, typography, and its first major applied execution as a live website.
+My role was to develop the full brand expression around their existing dot-based logo: concept, visual language, color, typography, and its first major applied execution as a live website.

 The Brief